lhuria94/lhuria94.github.io/_posts/2019-10-26-time-complexity-notations.md

 twitter_text: 'Understanding Time complexity - Big O Notations'
 ---

-Lately, I have gotten an interest in algorithms, the first one I chose to understand a bit deeply is how sorting algorithms work and their time complexity.
-However, this post is not to explain sorting algorithms, instead, we will take a step back and see how we measure time complexity [Big O Notation] in the simplest way possible.
+Lately, I have gotten an interest in algorithms, the first one I chose to understand deeply is how sorting algorithms work and their time complexity.
+However, this post is not to explain sorting algorithms, instead, we will take a step back and understand time complexity [Big O Notation] in the simplest way possible.

 ### Before we go any further, let's understand what is an Algorithm: